 'I will do everything in my power to stop the closure' - MP supports school campaigners

-The proposed closure a village school in Suffolk should be "halted immediately", a government minister has said as the campaign to fight the plans gains momentum.
+The proposed closure of a village school in Suffolk should be "halted immediately", a government minister has said, as the campaign to fight the plans gains momentum.

 Beck Row Primary Academy, in Beck Row, near Mildenhall, could shut with pupils being sent to Great Heath Academy in Mildenhall as part of a government pilot scheme to turn educational sites into housing.